 The Licensing Examination is 7 hours (420 minutes) in total length and is comprised of a total of approximately 240 multiple-choice items.
 Each Examination Sitting is comprised of two parts, each of which is 3.5 hours (210 minutes) in length.
 Part 1 takes place during the morning, and Part 2 takes place during the afternoon, with a break between the two parts.
 During Part 1, candidates write only Part 1 of the Licensing Examination, and during Part 2, candidates write only Part 2 of the Licensing Examination.
 Candidates do not have access to Part 2 of their Licensing Examination during Part 1 in the morning, nor do they have access to Part 1 of their Licensing Examination during Part 2 in the afternoon.

-The Licensing Examination is an open-book format.
+The Licensing Examination is administered in an open-book format.
 Candidates are permitted to bring any print materials prepared for the purpose of assisting them in the writing of the Licensing Examination (including any study materials, notes and textbooks) into the Testing Area at a sitting of the Licensing Examination.

 Candidates must mark their answers on an answer sheet provided by the Law Society.
 Only those answers marked on the answer sheet will be scored.
 Answers marked within the Licensing Examination booklet will not be reviewed or scored.
 The answer sheet is numbered from 1 – 200; however, there are only approximately 120 items on each Part of the Licensing Examination.
 Candidates should periodically check to ensure that the answer bubbles they are filling in on their answer sheet correspond correctly to the respective items they are answering.